An American Treasure…

 In 1668, merchant and ship-owner John Turner built a house on Salem Harbor that was destined to become one of America’s most beloved historic homes.
 Designated a National Historic Landmark District in 2007, The House of the Seven Gables is best known today as the setting of world-renowned American author Nathaniel Hawthorne’s 1851 novel.

 In 1910, Salem philanthropist Caroline Emmerton restored the house and opened it to the public as a museum, using proceeds from ticket sales specifically to fund settlement work that benefited immigrant families.
 Over a century later, The House of the Seven Gables Settlement Association is dedicated to being a welcoming, thriving, historic site and community resource that engages people of all backgrounds in our inclusive American story.

 The House of the Seven Gables Settlement is a 501(c) 3 charitable nonprofit organization.
 We are supported by membership, annual donations, and visitation income.
 We do not receive federal funds to support our mission of education and preservation.
 Please consider a donation or becoming a member to help us continue our work in the community.
-The House of the Seven Gables Settlement Association is a 501(c)(3) charity and your donation is fully deductible under the law.
+The House of the Seven Gables Settlement Association is a 501(c)(3) charity.